-The Empire Clinical Research Investigator Program (ECRIP) was created by the NYS Council on Graduate Medical Education in 2000 to promote training of physicians in clinical research in order to advance biomedical research in New York State.
-The program was created as a result of research that demonstrated that NYS slipped from first to third nationally in its share of National Institutes of Health (NIH) research funding and was not producing the necessary clinical researchers to remain highly competitive.
+The Empire Clinical Research Investigator Program (ECRIP) was created by the New York State Council on Graduate Medical Education in 2000 to promote training of physicians in clinical research in order to advance biomedical research in New York State.
+The program was created as a result of research that demonstrated that New York had slipped from first to third nationally in its share of National Institutes of Health (NIH) research funding and was not producing the necessary clinical researchers to remain highly competitive.
 The importance of training clinician researchers for New York to regain its competitive edge has been heightened by new policies at NIH that will increase funding for clinical and translational research.
 Moreover, New York is well below the national average in its share of NIH funding received as large center grants as compared to individual investigator grants.

+In the current cycle, Individual and Center projects and ECRIP fellows may begin as early as April 1, 2015 but must begin no later then December 31, 2015.
 ECRIP provides funding for community-related research that is specific to an institution's region or population served.
 It is an open and flexible program, allowing for teaching hospitals to hire physicians in all subject areas of clinical research to perform patient-oriented, epidemiologic, behavioral, outcomes, health services and translational research.
 ECRIP is also leveraged by teaching hospitals to draw additional and substantial research funding from other sources (e.g. NIH, pharmaceutical companies, foundations) to continue the research.

 ECRIP encourages teaching hospitals to conduct and train physicians in clinical research that will result in new positions in these facilities.
 Funding for research generates a substantial return on investment.
-According to a 2010 Associated Medical Schools of New York study (Tripp Umbach Report….The Impact of Medical Education on the State of New York), for every dollar in Federal and State research funding invested in New York medical schools, New York State receives a return of $7.50.
+According to a 2010 study prepared by Tripp Umbach for the Associated Medical Schools of New York (2010, The Impact of Medical Education on the State of New York), for every dollar in Federal and State research funding invested in New York medical schools, New York State receives a return of $7.50.